Last Updated on

 Bangkok’s Top Markets

-No Bangkok itinerary is ever completed without shopping and when it is about shopping, then it has to be Bangkok’s top markets that you should visit in order to savor that ultimate shopping experience.
+No Bangkok itinerary or Chiang Mai trip is ever completed without shopping and when it is about shopping, then it has to be Bangkok’s top markets that you should visit in order to savor that ultimate shopping experience.

 Chatuchak Weekend Market